Khopa/khopa_rusty_chip8/readme.md

 This will be a Chip 8 emulator written in Rust

-Only tested with the "IBM" test rom for now.
+Only works with the "IBM" test rom for now.